 - Skirt Steak – Skirt is the best piece of meat for this recipe, but you can also use flank, eye fillet, or sirloin.
 You can also use this recipe to reuse any uncooked leftover steak in your fridge.
 Cut the meat into 1-inch strips.

-- Homemade Taco Seasoning – Make my taco seasoning recipe or buy a pre-made mix.
+- Homemade Taco Seasoning – Make my taco seasoning recipe, Carne Asada Seasoning, or Carne Asada Seasoning, or my Low Sodium Taco Seasoning, or buy a pre-made mix.

 - Cilantro – use fresh cilantro and chop it finely.
 If you don’t like the taste of cilantro, you can use another fresh herb like parsley.